Deepthy10/Dogs/README.md

-## this branch is about more frogs need more frog pictures
+## This branch is about more frogs,we need more frog pictures.